GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

     You should see the Apache test page.

-1. Create a test file in the default web server root at `/var/www/html/`.
+1. Create a test PHP file in the default web server root at `/var/www/html/`.
 You can follow the instructions in the [php documentation](http://php.net/manual/en/tutorial.firstpage.php).
-Example number 2 is the simplest example.

-    You can write the code to the file from the command line by using a statement like the following.
-Replace `[YOUR_PHP_CODE]` with the code you want to write out:
+Or run the following shell command to create a quick `phpinfo.php` test file.

-        sudo sh -c 'echo "[YOUR_PHP_CODE]" > /var/www/html/phpinfo.php'
+        sudo sh -c 'echo "<?php echo phpinfo(); ?>" > /var/www/html/phpinfo.php'

 1. Browse to the test file to verify that Apache and PHP are working together: